sihyun-yu/Ogogada/ogogada-reports/DP7/ogogada.md

 Furthermore, there were some feedbacks tht UI design at the home page looks bad and hard to catch the meaning of each buttons.
 Therefore, we are trying to change the home page UI design like as below, so that users can catch the meaning of each button easier, leads to convienient use of our prototype.

+Finally, focusing on usability lessons with "HIGH" that we clasified, people first mentioned that it was hard to find and recognize the numpad buttons when they need to use buttons when using gifticon.
+Therefore, when this situation, we will also make the highlighted border at whole numpad so that users can recognize the existence of numpad well.

-Finally, focusing on usability lessons with "HIGH" that we clasified, many people first said it is hard for users to remember the task at once while playing the game and it was hard to find the button for seeing again task.
-Therefore,
+Plus, many people said it is hard for users to remember the task at once while playing the game, and it was 'hard to find the task button for seeing again the task'. (which is shaped with bell shape on the right above).

+Lastly, many people get confused of the purpose of "history mode".
+Our purpose is history mode is like a tutorial mode of each game level mode, but they often misunderstood the purpose.
+Therefore, we changed the concept and design of Home Page UI on the below, After finishing each level, ladder between two levels appears, which is tutorial mode (was history mode in our original prototype) for the next level task.